 Lastly, certain health conditions can make individuals more susceptible to cold stress.
 Conditions like diabetes, hypothyroidism, and poor circulation can affect the body’s ability to regulate temperature.

-In conclusion, understanding and mitigating these risk factors is crucial for security services operating in cold environments.
-By staying dry, dressing appropriately, managing fatigue, and being aware of personal health risks, security personnel can effectively combat cold stress.
+Understanding and mitigating these risk factors is crucial for security services operating in cold environments.
+Security personnel can effectively combat cold stress by staying dry, dressing appropriately, managing fatigue, and being aware of personal health risks.
+Remember, in the face of the freeze, knowledge is your best defense.

 American Global Security’s Approach to Cold Stress